evanyeyeye/rainbow/docs/agilent_uv.rst

 The .ch files are usually more interesting for the user, so we describe their file structure first.
 More information about .uv files can be found in the following section.

+.. _agilentuv:

 Agilent .ch File Structure (UV)
 ===============================

-Note that this section pertains only to the .ch files that contain UV data, which are not the same as the .ch files that contain FID data.
+Note that this section pertains only to .ch files that contain UV data, which are not the same as .ch files that contain :doc:`FID data <agilent_fid>`.

 These .ch files are comprised of a file header and data body.